Professional wrestling strikes: Discus double axe handle

 The Wrestler performs a discus before clutching the hands together and delivering the double axe handle.
 It was used by Manabu Nakanishi as Yaijin Hammer.

 Drops

 Attacks in which an attacking wrestler jumps and falls down onto an opponent on the floor, striking with a specific part of the body.

 Chop drop

 The wrestler either falls forward, or jumps up and drops down, hitting a lying opponent with a kesagiri chop on the way down, usually landing in a kneeling position.
-Scotty 2 Hotty is best known for performing the chop drop which is always preceded by a routine that involves him hopping on one leg four times (as the crowd chants W-O-R-M), doing worm dance moves towards the opponent and swinging his arms just before hitting the chop drop, while his opponent lies face up and motionless on the mat.
+Scotty 2 Hotty is best known for performing the chop drop which is always preceded by a routine that involves him hopping on one leg four times (as the crowd chants W-O-R-M), doing worm dance moves toward the opponent and swinging his arms just before hitting the chop drop, while his opponent lies face up and motionless on the mat.

 Elbow drop

 A move in which a wrestler jumps or falls down on an opponent driving their elbow into anywhere on the opponent's body.
 A common elbow drop sees a wrestler raise one elbow before falling to one side and striking it across an opponent.
 The Rock popularized the high impact elbow drop and called it The People's Elbow.

 Another common elbow drop is the pointed elbow drop, that sees a wrestler raise both elbows up and drop directly forward dropping one, or both elbows onto the opponent.